Zywave/booster/src/_areas/design-system/visuals/iconography.md

 #### **Clarity over consistency**

 The guides are flexible when necessary to best represent the metaphor or parts of it.
-Use your best judgement as a designer.
+Use your best judgment as a designer.

 ## Anatomy